GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/08.471-480/08.Master,-No-Offering/docs.md

 ---
+title: |
-title: 478.
-Master, No Offering
+    478. Master, No Offering - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 478.
+Master, No Offering.
+Master, no offering  Costly or sweet,  Lay we, like Magdalene,  Here at Thy feet;  Yet may love's incense rise,  Sweeter than sacrifice,  Dear Lord, to Thee.
+    keywords:  |
-    keywords: Church Hymnal, Master, No Offering, Master, no offering,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Master, No Offering, Master, no offering.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 478. MASTER, NO OFFERING
+####  Church Hymnal 1941,

 ```txt
 1.